michaelstievenart/micronaut-eureka-service-discovery/README.md

 1. Start Eureka Server
 2. Start UAA Application
 3. Start A, B
-4. make request to Application A TestController /api/testA
+4. make request to Application A TestController /api/testA (I did it from Postman and had a valid Bearer token as part of the request - see req.PNG)
 5. Debug on TokenPropagationHttpClientFilter - verify token added to request from A
 5. Debug on CustomFilter (located in Application B) - see that request headers missing Authorization Header